 Cuesta College, San Luis Obispo, CA

-The following questions were asked on reading textbook chapters and previewing a presentation on applications of Newton's laws, and uniform circular motion.
+The following questions were asked on reading textbook chapters on applications of Newton's laws (emphasizing static and kinetic friction).

 Selected/edited responses are given below.

 Describe what you understand from the assigned textbook reading or presentation preview.
 Your description (2-3 sentences) should specifically demonstrate your level of understanding.

 "If you have a constant speed and direction then Newton's first law applies.
 If you have a change in speed and/or direction then Newton's second law applies."

 "Static friction goes against the impending relative motion between two objects and that kinetic friction goes against the relative sliding motion between two surfaces.
 Newton's second law can be used to find the acceleration of an object."

 "I understand the difference between both static friction and kinetic friction.
 Static friction is the force needed to keep a stationary object at rest, for example when you go rock climbing.
 The static frictional forces help support someone's weight as they press against the walls of the rock and create large amounts of normal forces.
 Now once two surfaces begin sliding over one another then kinetic friction is produced.
 And kinetic friction is what slows down a moving object.
 For example, when you push a chair across the floor, the initial force to actually move the object requires greater force, but it takes less force to keep the object sliding."